cdsittampalam/documentation/docs/Deposit & Withdraw.md

 When recorded on the Qredo blockchain, a transaction is always linked to the underlying blockchain.
 :::

-Summary of Steps
+Summary of Stepsdepo
 ----------------

-For Deposit addresses, you can
+For deposits, you can:
   - [view deposit addresses](#view-deposit-addresses)
   - [copy an address](#copy-address)
   - [view transactions](#view-transactions)

 For withdrawals, a trade initiator can:
   - [create a new address](#create-new-address)
   - [create a transaction](#create-transaction)